Project Details

 Role-Based Onboarding Flow

-The role-based onboarding flow mapped how festival administrators, vendors, and artists enter the system with appropriate access and functionality for their specific role.
+The role-based onboarding flow mapped how festival administrators, vendors, and artists enter the system.

 Image: Role-based onboarding flows for festival admins and bands/artists